The SHF x Cultural Studies Award is a collaboration between the Stuart Hall Foundation and the Routledge, Taylor & Francis journal Cultural Studies.

 Articles that fulfil the criteria are shortlisted by the Cultural Studies editors from papers published in the annual volume of the journal.
-The shortlist is then evaluated by a panel comprising members of the Stuart Hall Foundation’s Scholarship & Fellowships Sub-Committee, and the Cultural Studies Editors-in-Chief.
+The shortlist is then evaluated by a panel comprising members of the Stuart Hall Foundation’s Academic Committee and the Cultural Studies Editors-in-Chief.

 For more information and submission guidelines, please visit the Taylor and Francis website.